mucketo/Search-and-Destroy-v2.0/HELP.md

 # Search and Destroy v2.0.0 instruction manual

-### "xcp" command - target a mob on your 'cp check' list and get location
+### campaign: "xcp" command - target a mob on your 'cp check' list and get location
 - '**xcp**' targets the first available mob on your cp list and gets possible locations.
 "Available" means living and location is known.
 E.g. the first four mobs on your list are all dead, unknown, and/or both, "xcp" will ignore all of those and target the 5th mob.
 - '**xcp** \<*n*\>' targets the *n*th target on your cp list, dead or alive.
 If dead, the MUD only ever gives the area name, even if the cp is room, so dead mobs are always handled as if the cp were area.
 - '**xcp 0**' clears the current target and its room search results.